Kami, Perempuan: Plot

 Mahmud is sitting in his living room, lost in thought, as a newspaper hangs upside-down in his hands.
 His wife, Aminah, enters, and asks him what he is doing.
 When he answers that he is reading the newspaper, Aminah turns it right-side up and ridicules him.
 After she again interrupts him, Mahmud leaves the home.

 Aminah's parents come in soon afterwards and ask where Mahmud has gone, to which she replies "out".
 Their discussion is interrupted when Aminah's younger sister Sri comes in, upset, and tells them that she has just broken up with her fiancé, Supono.
-Upon questioning her, the family learns that Pono had likewise been pushed to join the recently established Pembela Tanah Air (PETA; Protectors of the Homeland), and refused; Sri had broken off their engagement rather than marry a coward, saying that if she were a man she would have certainly joined.
+Upon questioning her, the family learns that Pono had likewise been pushed to join the recently established Pembela Tanah Air (PETA; Defenders of the Homeland), and refused; Sri had broken off their engagement rather than marry a coward, saying that if she were a man she would have certainly joined.
 Aminah implies that Mahmud has likewise refused to join.

 Sri is left in the living room as Aminah and their mother go to tend to Aminah's child, while their father goes to read the newspaper.
 Mahmud comes in, and quietly asks Sri to help him.
 He reveals that he had registered to join PETA several weeks prior and was to leave for training that very night, but was unsure of how Aminah would accept it.
 Sri tells him that she will ask her sister and has Mahmud hide in a wardrobe.
 After she leaves the room, Supono and Aminah enter from other doors.
 Supono, unknown to him, is in a similar situation to Mahmud, and Aminah convinces him to hide beneath a table as she asks Sri.

 The sisters meet in the living room and discuss how they would feel if each of their partners were – hypothetically – to leave for PETA training.
 Sri insults Supono's bravery, saying that he would never do it; Aminah feels the same about Mahmud.
 Ultimately the sisters decide to answer together, both expressing approval.
 Hearing this, Mahmud and Supono leave their hiding places and shout "Live, Srikandi of Indonesia!"
 The four are excited, and Sri and Supono prepare for a quick wedding.
 Aminah and Sri's parents, however, are frightened upon hearing that the men will join PETA.